 Profile pictures rule the roost everywhere.
-You have profile pics not just on Facebook and Whatsapp but also on Mac and PCs.
-It’s mostly a cosmetic feature but it helps people personalize their Mac OS.
+You have profile pics not just on Facebook and Whatsapp but also on your Mac account.
+It’s mostly a cosmetic feature, but it helps people personalize their macOS.

-Your Mac lets you set a profile pic when you configure it for the first time.
-Many people usually pick one of the default pictures that OS X provides.
+Your Mac lets you set a profile picture when you configure it for the first time.
+Many people usually pick one of the default pictures that macOS provides.
 Some skip this part (because it’s optional and you can change it later).
-If you’re new to Mac and want to set/change your profile picture, here’s how to do that.
+If you’re new to Mac and want to set or change your user profile picture, here’s how to do that.

 - Click on the Apple Menu, then on System Preferences.

-- Click on User & Groups
+- Click on User & Groups.

-- There’s a picture icon next to “Change Password” option.
-Click on that icon.
+- There’s a picture icon next to the Change Password option.
+Click edit on that icon.

 - This brings up a lot of options and pictures to select from.
 The Defaults are system pictures.
 You can also select pictures from iCloud, Faces (iPhoto), or click a picture right now with the Camera option.